matthiashaefeli/tracker-api/README.md

 # Tracker api

-## This api is based on the complete react native and redux course on udemy
+## This API is based on the complete react native and redux course on udemy

 In the udemy course we create a express and mongoDB api.
 For the app to work you need a express server, ngrok, and a mongoDB account.